antonia43/careercorner/cctesting-main/careercorner2/README.md

 - **Tech:** DGES dataset (20+ universities), Folium map, SQLite saved_universities table with user_id tracking

 #### **Student Resources**
 Dual-mode feature combining five quick search options and support chat.
 Quick search mode provides instant access to study materials, scholarships, exam archives, career information, and wage data through 5 built-in Google Search tools.
-Support chat mode allows natural guidance conversations where you can select degree/grades reports from dropdowns and ask for more personal and catered advice.
+Support chat mode allows natural guidance conversations where you can select degree/grades reports from dropdowns and ask for more personal and catered advice (the AI can understand what the student needs and call a function accordingly).

 - **Quick Search Features:**
   - **Study resources:** Khan Academy, Coursera, YouTube tutorials for any subject